 - Is there an unusual geographic pattern involving long distances between the prescriber, the pharmacist, and the patient?

 - How is the patient paying, Insurance or cash?
 Is there an appropriate diagnosis?

 Inspectors and auditors are looking for appropriate documentation for outlier patients.
 In the above BOP inspection, the inspector was likely looking to see that the pharmacist spoke with the prescriber or office staff to determine that there was indeed a legitimate reason that the MAPS showed no recent activity for the patient.
 For example, if a patient was in the hospital, out of the country, or was incarcerated for three months, then there would be no MAPS reporting for opioids.

 Appropriate documentation should be legible, entered into the patient’s profile, and address the following questions:

 - Who did you speak to, was it the patient, prescriber, or office staff?

 - When did you speak to this person (include the time and date)?

 - What follow up is required?

 A mock Board of Pharmacy inspection or PBM audit may help avoid unwanted scrutiny and assist pharmacy staff with proper procedures for filling controlled substances under the law.
 Foley, Baron, Metzger & Juip offers comprehensive assistance to pharmacies and pharmacists seeking to remain compliant with state and federal pharmacy rules and regulations.
 We also advise clients on related matters including business formation, buying and selling a pharmacy, licensing matters, and audit defense.
-Contact Pharmacist-Attorneys Kim Sveska or Eric Nordan for more information at 734.742.1800.
+Contact Pharmacist-Attorney Kim Sveska for more information at 734.742.1800.